verbb/formie/docs/guides/integrations/building-a-crm-integration-from-scratch.md

 Return `false` on failure so Formie records the integration run as failed.
 Exceptions should go through `Integration::apiError()` for consistent logging.

-### Picklists and option sources
+### Picklists and Option Sources

 If your CRM caches picklist values (industry, lead source, pipeline stage), you can expose them to Dropdown, Radio, and Checkboxes fields through `defineOptionSources()`.
-See [Option Sources](/developers/custom-integration/option-sources).
+See [Option Sources](/developers/custom-integration/integration-option-sources).

-## Extending an existing integration
+## Extending an Existing Integration

 Creating a full integration from scratch is not always worth it.
 If Formie already ships your provider — Salesforce, for example — extend the built-in class and override only what you need.